Being on a jury is an important civic duty, although it can disrupt work and family commitments.

 Case Study – by Ugur Nedim

-As a junior criminal defence lawyer back in 1999, I represented a man charged with murdering another inmate inside Goulburn prison.
+As a junior criminal defence lawyer, I represented a man charged with murdering another inmate inside Goulburn prison.

 The deceased was serving time for a string of heinous crimes – one of them involving him and fellow ‘5 T’ gang members approaching a pair sitting in a car at a ‘lover’s lane’ on the Georges River, assaulting and tying the young man to a tree, then gang raping and murdering his young female partner in front of him.